oscy7/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+A token is used to represent the right to do something.
+After submitting credentials - a person is given a token that allows one to view and do certain things on an application like add or delete or edit things - all with a token.

 2. What steps can you take in your web apps to keep your data secure?
+I would first create a login with credentials that gives a token that gives authorization to do certain things.
+After that I would add private routes.
+Implementing Private Routes is important.
+This makes it so no one without authorization can have access to certain pages or components.
+These Routes only render when a token is given after entering the right credentials.
+After that I would also add a logout that deletes that token so that no one else can access things they are not authorized to.

 3. Describe how web servers work.

+A web server is a computer that stores code for a website and/or a program that runs on a computer.
+We can descrie a webserver as a physical computer that is connected to the internet that stores data and code for many websites.
+This data and code is accessed when a client requests data from the sever so that it can output that information on a computer screen somewhere in the world.
+This process starts with the user requesting information from a webserver.
+The server gives the data back so that the user's computer can render the code and information on the screen.
+AWS is an example of a webserver that interacts with many people's computer so that they are able to use the web.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - Create (Post) - creates a new resource
+R - Read (Get) - retrieves data
+U - Update (Put) - Patches or edits data
+D - Delete (delete) - Erases data